userguide-galaxea/Product_User_Guide/docs/en/Guide/A1XY/A1XY_Unbox_Guide.md

-# A1XY Unboxing and Installation Guide
+# A1XY Unbox and Installation Guide
 ## 1. Item List Check

 Upon receiving the product, check the contents of the box against the following list.